 The timely completion of clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in the trial until its conclusion.
-We may experience difficulties in patient enrollment in our clinical trials for a variety of reasons, including:
+We may experience difficulties in patient enrollment and retention in our clinical trials for a variety of reasons, including:

-- inability or delay in enrollment of patients due to a variety of reasons, including outbreaks and public health crises, such as the COVID-19 global pandemic; - the size and nature of the patient population; - the patient eligibility criteria defined in the protocol, including biomarker-driven identification and/or certain highly-specific criteria related to stage of disease progression, which may limit the patient populations eligible for our clinical trials to a greater extent than competing clinical trials for the same indication that do not have biomarker-driven patient eligibility criteria; - the size of the study population required for analysis of the trial's primary endpoints; - the proximity of patients to a trial site; - the design of the trial;
+- inability or delay in enrollment of patients due to a variety of reasons, including outbreaks and public health crises, such as the COVID-19 global pandemic: - · the size and nature of the patient population; - the patient eligibility criteria defined in the protocol, including biomarker-driven identification and/or certain highly-specific criteria related to stage of disease progression, which may limit the patient populations eligible for our clinical trials to a greater extent than competing clinical trials for the same indication that do not have biomarker-driven patient eligibility criteria; - the size of the study population required for analysis of the trial's primary endpoints;

-- · our ability to recruit clinical trial investigators with the appropriate competencies and experience; - competing clinical trials for similar therapies or targeting patient populations meeting our patient eligibility criteria; - clinicians' and patients' perceptions as to the potential advantages and side effects of the product candidate being studied in relation to other available therapies and product candidates; - · our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will not complete such trials, for any reason.
+- · the proximity of patients to a trial site; - · the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - competing clinical trials for similar therapies or targeting patient populations meeting our patient eligibility criteria; - clinicians' and patients' perceptions as to the potential advantages and side effects of the product candidate being studied in relation to other available therapies and product candidates; - · our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will not complete such trials, for any reason, including the risk of higher drop-out rates if participants become infected with the COVID-19 virus or other infectious diseases that impact their participation in our trials.